Overcoming narcissist Abuse, by Elizabeth Shaw.

 4. Constantly apologising to others.

 5. Leaving your inner critic sounding like your abuser and constantly putting yourself down.
 Does your inner critic ask if you’re going to wear that?
 And do I really need to hoover now?

 6. Loss of personal self and freedom, due to anxiety also, no longer wanting to do things for you, as you’ve been programmed to ask the narcissist first.
 Or avoid things full stop as you already know how they’ll react.

 What can you do about it?

 1. If you’re still in the relationship, start working on a safe plan to get out safely, be careful.

-2. Start working on yourself, some are dangerous so I wouldn’t recommend if you’re working on a plan to get out if you are out.
+2. Start working on yourself, some are dangerous so I wouldn’t recommend doing it in front of them if you’re working on a plan to get out if you are out.
 Start to express yourself again, your own personal likes and dislikes, your needs and your wants.

 3.surrounding yourself with positive happy people, who a happy to show any and all emotions and this will set you free to do the same.